All Episodes

 I think we fear that we may have a president desperately seeking to hold on to his job in the face of a firestorm of criticism and calls for him to step down.

-Arlen Spector questioned the timing at first.
+Arlen Specter questioned the timing at first.

-Gingrich felt the wag the dog comparisons were sick.
+As reported by the Atlanta paper, Gingrich felt the wag the dog comparisons were sick.

-Indeed, Gingrich even saw to it that one of his political associates, Rich Galen, sent a blast fax to conservative radio hosts, urging them to lay off the president on the missile strikes, and making sure they knew of Gingrich's strong support.
+Indeed, Gingrich even saw to it that one of his political associates, Rich Galen, sent a blast fax to conservative radio hosts, urging them to lay off the president on the missile strikes and making sure they knew of Gingrich's strong support.

-As for neocons, uh, one so-called high-ranking member, Richard Pearl, wrote the following.
+As for neocons, one so-called high-ranking member, Richard Pearl, wrote the following in an August 23rd, 1998 op-ed published in the Sunday Times.

-This has undoubtedly come as a surprise to Bin Laden.
+This has undoubtedly come as a surprise to bin Laden, the Saudi terrorists believed to have been behind the bombings.

 So Thursday's bombing is a small step in the right direction.

-More important it reverses, at least for now, a weak and ineffective Clinton policy that has emboldened terrorists and confirmed that facilitating terror is without cost to the United States.
+More important, it reverses, at least for now, a weak and ineffective Clinton policy that has emboldened terrorists and confirmed that facilitating terror is without cost to the United States.

 Go back to the topic cut three, Mike.

-Re-cue the thing.
+Recue the thing.

-Now that you've heard all of the evidence of how the Republicans, the neo cons supported this, urged all of their supporters to get behind it on the basis that the country comes together in times of war, in times of attacks on American citizens internationally.
+Now that you've heard all of the evidence of how the Republicans, the neocons, supported this, urged all of their supporters to get behind it on the basis that the country comes together in times of war, in times of attacks on American citizens internationally.

-Hear from the top the whole bite now.
+Here from the top the whole bite now.

 I'm being asked this on the Fox Network.